mihawk/blog/02-login-against-active-directory/README.md

   i tryed to connect to an Active Directory but without success :(, MS, MS, again MS ... back to my favorite search engine, after googling some time,
-  i find out that [ejabberd](https://www.ejabberd.im/node/639) from [preocess-one](https://www.process-one.net/en/), can connect and authenticate user against ActiveDirectory, WOW :), and it is open-source, i decided to extract the code and package it [here](https://github.com/mihawk/eldap).
+  i find out that [ejabberd](https://www.ejabberd.im/node/639) from [preocess-one](https://www.process-one.net/en/), can connect and authenticate users against ActiveDirectory, WOW :), and it is open-source, i decided to extract the code and package it [here](https://github.com/mihawk/eldap).

   in this tutorial, you will find out how to use [ChicagoBoss](http://www.chicagoboss.org) with an external dep,